-So how do you know you’ve been hanging out too long in the Lowlands?
-You’ve adopted these Dutch traits.
+So how do you know you’ve been hanging out in the Lowlands for too long?
+Well, you’ve likely adopted these Dutch traits.

-You hit the beach as soon as the thermometer registers 12ºC
+1. You hit the beach as soon as the thermometer registers 12 degrees

 Even if it’s not springtime yet, you turn into a true sun-worshipper — and if you are not dependent on the school holidays, you probably leave for the sun during cold, dark February, like a migratory bird.

-You realize you have become obsessed with getting the best deals, buying everything at discount or, better yet, second hand.
+You realise you have become obsessed with getting the best deals, buying everything at discount or, better yet, second hand.
 You may even collect, trade, and send coupons to friends. 🤗

 It’s like a sport.
-I get a thrill off of buying stuff that we would normally buy anyway, like detergent, toothpaste or bread at half price.
+I get a thrill from buying stuff that we would normally buy anyway, like detergent, toothpaste, or bread at half price.